IBM-Design/design-website/src/content/approach/design-thinking/design-thinking.md

 <tile
   size="md"
   background="#C5DEFF"
-  title_one="Explore how you and your business can take advantage of our entire platform." tile_name="Enterprise Design Thinking">
+  title="Explore how you and your business can take advantage of our entire platform." name="Enterprise Design Thinking">
   <img src="images/Image_2.png" alt="Geometric shapes"/>
 </tile>